Narimm/OpenVPMS/openvpms-release/src/doc/readme.txt

 1.5.
 Web application installation

+  If you are upgrading OpenVPMS, the existing web application should be removed before installing the new version.
+  To do this:
+  1. Shut down Apache Tomcat if it is already running.
+  2. Delete the directory: <TOMCAT_HOME>/webapps/openvpms
+  3. Delete the file:      <TOMCAT_HOME>/webapps/openvpms.war

-  To install the OpenVPMS web application, copy <OPENVPMS_HOME>/webapps/openvpms.war to the <TOMCAT_HOME>/webapps directory.
+  To install the OpenVPMS web application:

+  1. Copy <OPENVPMS_HOME>/webapps/openvpms.war to the <TOMCAT_HOME>/webapps
+     directory.
+  2. Start Apache Tomcat if it is not running

 2. Testing the installation